 What can you do with a nurse prescribing award?

-Previous students have gone on to work in areas including:
+Previous students have worked in areas such as:

 - mental health